zduvall/Toilet-Surfing/README.md

 [Toilet-Surfing](https://toiletsurfing.herokuapp.com/), where chill people share their toilets with other chill people, inspired by the giving and laid-back culture of couch surfing and by good vibes of surfers in general.

-This was my first full-stack solo project, and I used node.js, react, redux, css, html, and express.
+This was my first full-stack solo project.
+For this project, I used node.js, react, redux, css, html, and express.
 The whole site is contained on the root route `/`, allowing for a seamless user experience and limiting the need for excessive database and redux store calls.

 ![Welcome to Toilet Surfing](/frontend/public/pictures/toilet-surfer-preview.png)